skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 Given that the y-axis is an logarithmic scale, we can see some of those early, long running tickets spending nearly 120 days in sprint before being cleared.
+Variability in elapsed time has reduced.
-We've had the average cycle time down to around 1.5 days, but we're creeping back up.
+Although we've had the average cycle time down to around 1.5 days, we're creeping back up.
 I guess that goes to show that you need to keep an eye on your metrics even when things seem to be going well!

 ### In Summary